Priyanka-GD/DesignPatterns/ReadME.md

 This approach provides a smoother user experience while reducing unnecessary memory and CPU usage.

+#### Observer Design Pattern

+Let’s understand the observer design pattern through a real-world example:

+Imagine a scenario where a weather station is observed by various smart devices.
+The weather station maintains a list of registered devices.
+Weather Station will update all the devices whenever there is change in the weather.

+Each of the devices are concrete observers and each have their ways to interpret and display the information.
+The Observer Design Pattern provides a flexible and scalable system where adding new devices or weather stations doesn’t disrupt the overall communication, providing real-time and location-specific weather updates to users.

 ### Creational Design Pattern

 #### Prototype Design Pattern